Our Counseling Services

 There is nothing wrong with feeling angry.
 It's normal, natural and sometimes necessary.
 Anger is an adaptive emotional response to experiences of hurt, injustice, fear, and frustration.
-Anger often inspires a powerful physical response in the body, such as adrenaline, increased blood pressure, increased heart-rate and fast breathing.
+Anger often inspires a powerful physical response in the body, such as adrenaline, increased blood pressure, increased heart rate, and fast breathing.
 This physical response can lead to aggressive behavior, which allows u to defend ourselves if attacked.
-Feeling anger is not the problem, it's what we do with that volatile emotion that can lead to problems.
+Feeling anger is not the problem; it's what we do with that volatile emotion that can lead to problems.

 Anger, if not handled well, will become destructive at work, in relationships, and affect your overall well-being.
 Some indicators that you may need to consider an anger counseling course or group anger management therapy sessions include:

-- 1. Feeling like you constantly have to "hold in" or repress your anger.
+1. Feeling like you constantly have to "hold in" or repress your anger.

-- 2. Frequent arguing with your spouse, children or co-workers.
+2. Frequent arguing with your spouse, children or co-workers.

-- 3. Trouble with the law, or reckless disregard for rules.
+3. Trouble with the law or reckless disregard for rules.

 4. Physical violence, such as hitting, loud shouting, door slamming, etc.

-- 5. Threats of violence against people or property
+5. Threats of violence against people or property.

-- 6. Out-of-control behavior, such as breaking things or reckless driving.
+6. Out-of-control behavior, such as breaking things or reckless driving.

 Anger Management Counseling Sessions and Group Classes

 Out-of-control anger leads to a pattern of negative behavior that can hurt relationships, career, even mental and physical health.
 Anger management classes help unlearn these negative responses to anger and help you regain control.
-An anger management counselor can help you to recognize early signs of anger, and teach you to take necessary steps to relax and deal with the situation in a positive way.
-Through talk, training, and behavior modification techniques, a highly angry person can begin to see results, moving closer to mid-range anger, in 5 - 8 weeks.
+An anger management counselor can help you recognize early signs of anger, and teach you to take the necessary steps to relax and deal with the situation in a positive way.
+Through discussion, training, and behavior modification techniques, a highly angry person can begin to see results, moving closer to mid-range anger, in 5 - 8 weeks.